spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 -  PCG IP address requirements: <br /><br />

-    - For a single-node gateway, one IP address must be available in the MaaS subnet for the PCG, or three available IP addresses for a three-node gateway.
+    - For a single-node gateway, one IP address must be available in the MAAS subnet for the PCG, or three available IP addresses for a three-node gateway.
     <br />

-    - One IP address must be available in the MAAS subnet for the Kubernetes api-server endpoint when deploying a three-node gateway.
+    - One IP address must be available in the MAAS subnet for the Kubernetes API-server endpoint when deploying a three-node gateway.

 - Sufficient available IPs within the configured MAAS subnets.